Cahmoraes/utils/readme.md

 Used to create a function that can be called a certain number of times.
 If the number of calls is greater than the configured number of times, the undefined value will be returned.

 This function guarantees that your function will only be called a certain number of times.
-By default it can be activated infinite times.
+By default, it can be activated infinite times.

 <ul>
   <li>
     <b>callback</b>:
-    callback function that will be fired a certain number of times.
+    A callback function will be fired a certain number of times.
   </li>
   <li>
     <b>times</b>:
-    Number of times the callback can be triggered
+    Number of times the function can be called
   </li>
 </ul>